Program overview

 Career Options

-Graduates of the Bachelor of Health Sciences – Workplace Health and Wellness program can pursue a variety of career paths in Canada, including:
+Graduates of the Bachelor of Health Sciences - Workplace Health and Wellness program can pursue a variety of career opportunities in Canada, including:

-• Health and Wellness Coordinator: Develops and implements health programs within organizations to promote employee well-being.
+• Health and Wellness Coordinator: Develops and implements wellness programs within organizations to promote employee health.

-• Public Health Educator: Works with communities to educate on health issues and promote healthy lifestyle choices.
+• Public Health Educator: Works to educate communities about health issues and promote healthy lifestyle choices.

-• Occupational Health Specialist: Focuses on workplace safety and health regulations, ensuring compliance and promoting a safe work environment.
+• Occupational Health Specialist: Focuses on workplace safety and health, ensuring compliance with regulations and promoting a safe work environment.

-• Wellness Consultant: Advises organizations on best practices for health and wellness initiatives, enhancing employee engagement and productivity.
+• Wellness Consultant: Advises organizations on best practices for health and wellness initiatives, helping to improve employee well-being.

 • Health Promotion Officer: Designs and executes health promotion campaigns aimed at improving community health outcomes.